t1/rest-client/README.md

 # REST Client

-Immutable, fluent, strictly appendable builder for clients of RESTful web services.
+There are many http clients out there.
+This one is very similar to the client api of JAX-RS 2.0, but a little bit easier to use.
+Most notably, you don't have to specify the content type you can accept; this is derived from the available MessageBodyReaders for the type you want to get.

+It's immutable, fluent, and strictly appendable:

 * Immutable: You can derive new values from old without modifying the old.
 * Fluent: You can chain the parts you need to set, so the code can be read easily.
-* Strictly appendable: Once you've set, e.g., the query parameters, you can't change the path any more.
-This may be a restriction in some cases, but enforces a cleaner code style, as you don't have to look around where this or that may get set.
+* Strictly appendable: In addition to the immutability, things set can't be taken back or overwritten.
+Once you've set, e.g., a query parameter, you can't remove it or even change the path any more.
+This restriction enforces a cleaner code style, so you don't have to look around where this or that may get set.